playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## Removed libraries

-In order to make the default play distribution a bit smaller we removed some libraries.
-The following libraries are no longer dependencies in Play 2.7, so you will need to manually add them to your build if you use them.
+To make the default play distribution a bit smaller we removed some libraries.
+The following libraries are no longer dependencies in Play 2.7, so you will need to add them manually to your build if you use them.

 ### Apache Commons (`commons-lang3` and `commons-codec`)